martis42/depend_on_what_you_use/docs/project_design_rationales.md

 The aspect implementation is not compatible to old Bazel versions due to:
 - Before 3.3.0 `CcInfo` compilation_context has a structure which is not supported by the aspect
 - Before 4.0.0 the global `json` module is not available in Starlark
+- Bazel 4.0.0 is the first LTS version

 ## Why is Python < 3.6 not supported